Bug-Finderr/mattermost/README.md

 - License checks were slightly changed to accept this fake license.
 - This allows the Elasticsearch engine, normally restricted, to connect to Mattermost's search interface.

+**Note on Testing:** To better observe performance differences during manual testing, the post retrieval limit was increased from 100 to 1000 in `server/channels/store/sqlstore/post_store.go` (around line 2065).

 ## Performance Evaluation

-**Work in Progress.**

 - The optimized `mmctl sampledata` quickly creates large datasets (~1 hour for 5M+ posts).
-- SQL search slows down with complex searches on large datasets.
+- **Qualitative Observation:** SQL search noticeably slows down with complex search terms or filters on large datasets (5M+ posts) to return results in the UI.
-- Elasticsearch search speed seems consistent, regardless of search complexity.
+- **Qualitative Observation:** Elasticsearch search speed remains consistently fast, returning results almost instantly in the UI, regardless of search complexity or dataset size.

-> **Note:** Testing continues.
-The `mmctl_bench.sh` script helps measure the speed of the `sampledata` command itself.
-Further tests will compare SQL vs. Elasticsearch search times.
+**Measuring Precise Timings:** Accurately measuring the end-to-end search time using browser developer tools is challenging.
+The search action triggers multiple asynchronous network calls (initial fetch, user/channel details, etc.), making it difficult to isolate the pure search backend processing time from network latency and subsequent client-side rendering.
+Therefore, precise timings (like those in the previous mock table) are not provided, but the qualitative difference in user experience is significant.

 ## References